Western Highway (Victoria)

-The Western Highway is the Victorian part of the principal route linking the Australian cities of Melbourne and Adelaide, with a length of approximately 258 km of single carriageway, then 161 km of dual carriageway known as the Western Freeway.
-It is a part of the National Highway network and designated routes A8 and M8.
-The western end continues into South Australia as the Dukes Highway, the next section of the Melbourne–Adelaide National Highway.
-The Western Freeway joins Melbourne's freeway network via the Western Ring Road, in the western suburbs of Melbourne.
+Western Highway is a major arterial route in western Victoria with a length of approximately 258 km of single carriageway, then 161 km of dual carriageway known as Western Freeway, linking the western suburbs of Melbourne to the border with South Australia at Serviceton.
+It is the Victorian part of the principal route linking the Australian cities of Melbourne and Adelaide, and is a part of the National Highway network, designated routes A8 and M8.
+The western end continues into South Australia as Dukes Highway, the next section of the Melbourne–Adelaide National Highway.

-The Western Highway is the second busiest national highway in Australia, in terms of freight movements, with over five million tonnes annually.
-It provides the link between the eastern seaboard and South Australia and Western Australia.
-The towns along the way, including Ballarat, Ararat, Stawell and Horsham, are agricultural and manufacturing centres.
+Western Highway is the second-busiest national highway in Australia, in terms of freight movements, with over five million tonnes annually, and provides the link between the eastern seaboard and South Australia and Western Australia.

-Plans are under way for the freeway to be extended west to Ararat, and eventually, to Stawell.

-The Western Freeway has subsumed or bypassed numerous sections of the older Western Highway alignment.
-Bypassed sections of the former Western Highway that remain are generally designated sequentially from C801 to C805, or as Metropolitan Route 8 (within suburban Melbourne).